nccgroup/depthcharge/doc/src/scripts/index.rst

 included with Depthcharge.
 This same information can be viewed by invoking these scripts with a ``-h`` or ``--help`` argument.

+When the U-Boot source code for a platform is readily accessible, the :ref:`audit_config` script can be used to check a platform's `.config` file (or header file, for older U-Boot versions) for known security risks and common product security pitfalls.

+Note that this script is largely just a wrapper around the :py:class:`~depthcharge.checker.ConfigChecker` functionality in the API.
+One can further extend the nature of checks performed by defining more :py:class:`~depthcharge.checker.SecurityRisk` definitions, registering additional checks (:py:meth:`~depthcharge.checker.ConfigChecker.register_handler()`) at runtime, or by creating new :py:class:`~depthcharge.checker.ConfigChecker` subclasses to perform different types of configuration analyses.

 The first script one will usually want to run when working with a device is :ref:`inspect`.
 This script collects information from a device and stores it into a *device configuration* file specified by a ``-c, --config``